tiationg-kho/leetcode-pattern-500/[K]graph/graph.md

         - special ops
             - maintain the size of each components
             - give each component weight to represent the relation between itself to it’s parent
-            - counting the number of components with val (outside the uf)

 ```python
 class UnionFind: